Kim Peterson: The Kimmer Show

+The Kimmer Show previously was an afternoon radio talk show on Atlanta's WYAY Talk 106.7 radio station hosted by Peterson, and featuring Pete "Snake" Davis, Chad "Hangman" Potier, and John-Boy.
+The show was formerly broadcast on the WGST AM radio station (640 kHz) in Atlanta.

 WGST and Kim Peterson produced a "best-of" highlights audio CD of his show every year from 1996 to 2005.
 It was called "The Kimmer Komedy Klassics."
-These featured the funniest spots, advertisements, commentaries, and "newsmaker-line" calls for that year.
 One year the CD included an additional DVD of the Kimmer roast event.
 The final CD was released in December 2005; it included a bonus disc with all 10 years of "Kimmer Komedy Klassics" in mp3 format.
 All CD sales profits were donated to the U.S. Marine Corps "Toys for Tots" program as part of the WGST yearly Christmas fund drive.

 In addition to scheduled segments, Peterson had regular listeners who frequently called in to his show.
 The group ranged from an outspoken liberal caller he referred to as "Commie Dave," who was eventually given 60 seconds per week to rant, to Helper John and the police and truck drivers who called in just to say "hello."
 Peterson's regular staff included producer Wayne ("No Offense!")
 Kitchens, who later worked for Eagle 106.7 FM, the late Keith Kalland (1951–2002), Art "Madman" Merrhing with traffic reports, and Pete "Snake" Davis at 5:15 with a daily sport segment (which Peterson referred to as the "Holy Crap It's Sports" segment).

 One popular feature of Peterson's program was known as "Flush The Lines."
 He would tell listeners to call en masse and would put everyone who called on the air for just a few seconds to make a (usually comedic) remark.

 As of about noon November 21, 2006, Kimmer's page on the WGST.com website was taken down, and at 3 p.m. it was announced that The Dave Ramsey Show (originating from flagship 99.7 FM WWTN Nashville) would air live from 3 to 6 p.m. in the Atlanta market.
 Peterson, along with the remaining vestiges of local talent on WGST, Denny Schaffer and Tom Hughes, were fired on November 21 as part of the nationwide restructuring of ClearChannel's radio properties.